Sample questions relating to Adam & Company International transfer of equity

 Transfer of Equity Conveyancing for Leasehold titles

-If your property is leasehold, the lease may require that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance